JuKe888/ExpenseTracker_App/Expense-Tracker/README.md

 - Search bar to search for expenses

 ## How to start the project
-To run the project, run the following command:
+To run the project,
+1. Navigate to the "Expense-Tracker" folder
+2. Run the following command:
 ```bash
 npm start
 ```